FerretDB/FerretDB/website/blog/2023-03-31-ferretdb-1-0-ga-mongodb-compatible-database.md

 Our friends at [SAP](https://www.sap.com/index.html) are currently working on adding [SAP HANA](https://www.sap.com/products/technology-platform/hana.html) compatibility to FerretDB, which we are very excited about.
 It is also great to see SAP’s commitment to open source.

-### Future database backends
+### SQLite and future database backends

-We are open to adding other backends, currently playing with the idea of adding basic support for [SQLite](https://www.sqlite.org/), opening the possibility of using FerretDB in a low footprint, embedded environment.
+We are open to adding support to other backends.
+Currently, we are in the process of adding basic support for [SQLite](https://www.sqlite.org/).

 ## How can I help?